dumithsalinda/neuro_fuzzy_multiagent/README.md

 # Home agent subscribes and adjusts home settings
 # Home agent publishes alerts to /home/alert, car agent receives and reacts
 ```

+---

+## Community & Conduct

+We welcome contributions from everyone!
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before participating.
+By contributing, you agree to abide by it and help foster a welcoming, safe, and productive environment for all.

+## Security Policy

+Please see our [Security Policy](SECURITY.md) for how to report vulnerabilities and best practices for using this project securely.

 ## 4. Security & Reliability